opendatadurban/ckanext-sdf-theme/CKAN-vs-NADA_Research_UX-Perspective.md

 - Is it easy to maintain?
 - Is it easy to integrate with other systems?
 - Is it easy to customize?
+- Can the user create custom metadata object templates?
-- Can the user create custon metadata objects? (specific project requirement)
+- Can the user create custom metadata objects? (specific project requirement)
 - Can it be made engaging for portal visitors?

 ### Requirements